 - If it is practical and appropriate to do so, consult other people for their views about the person's best interests and to see if they have any information about the person's wishes and feelings, beliefs and values.
-In particular, try to consult: - Anyone previously named by the person as someone to be consulted on either the decision in question or on similar issues. - Anyone engaged in caring for the person. - Close relatives, friends or others who take an interest in the person's welfare. - Any attorney appointed under a Lasting Power of Attorney or Enduring Power of Attorney made by the person. - Any deputy appointed by the Court of Protection to make decisions for the person. - For decisions about major medical treatment, where no-one fits into any of the above categories an Independent Mental Capacity advocate (IMCA) must be consulted.
+In particular, try to consult: - Anyone previously named by the person as someone to be consulted on either the decision in question or on similar issues. - Anyone engaged in caring for the person. - Close relatives, friends or others who take an interest in the person's welfare. - Any attorney appointed as an Enduring Power of Attorney made by the person while they still had capacity.
+This appointed person must be over 18 years off age. - Any deputy appointed by the Court of Protection15 to make decisions for the person. - For decisions about major medical treatment, where no-one fits into any of the above categories an independent Tribunal may be formed to make these decisions, or appoint an appropriate person or persons to do so.